 BIOGRAPHY

 Joshua Ip is a poet, editor and literary organiser.
-He is the author of five-ish volumes of poetry from Math Paper Press: sonnets from the singlish (2012), making love with scrabble tiles (2013), sonnets from the singlish upsize edition (威力加强版) (2015), footnotes on falling (2018), and translations to the tanglish (2021).
+He is the author of six-ish volumes of poetry: sonnets from the singlish (Math Paper Press, 2012), making love with scrabble tiles (Math Paper Press, 2013), sonnets from the singlish upsize edition (威力加强版) (Math Paper Press, 2015), footnotes on falling (Math Paper Press, 2018), Farquhar (Ethos Books, 2020), translations to the tanglish (Math Paper Press, 2021), and ownself say ownself (Landmark Books, 2024).
+His latest new and selected collection gathers the best of his earlier collections, while presenting his spoken word work, experiments in form, and faith-ishy translations of the work of Pierre Vinclair, Pan Shou, Jay Chou and other unfortunates.
 He co-won the Singapore Literature Prize in 2014 for his debut collection.
 He won the Golden Point Award for English Prose in 2013 for the short story "The Man Who Turned Into a Photocopier," was runner-up for English Poetry in 2011, and received an Honorable Mention for Chinese Poetry in 2015.
 He received Singapore’s Young Artist Award in 2017, and was a WrICE fellow in 2018.
+He completed his PhD in Creative Writing from RMIT’s Practice Research Seminars, with a thesis titled “always already translated: a Singapore poet in translation”.

-Author Photo © Jon Gresham.
-Author Biography © Joshua Ip.
+Author Photo and Biography © Joshua Ip.
 All rights reserved.

 CRITICAL INTRODUCTION >